 Start investing early

 The best way to maximise your profits is to start investing as early as possible.
 Here’s a simple example to highlight the importance of investing early.
+You can use a SIP Calculator to calculate the returns you would earn on your SIP investments and also tells you how much you would need to invest every month to earn a target corpus.

 Imagine you want to create a corpus of Rs.
 1 crore towards your retirement.
 If you are 25 years old, you would need to invest Rs.
 2,700 in mutual funds (10% rate of return) through Systematic Investment Plan (SIP) to achieve Rs.
 1 crore.
 However, if you delay your investment by a period of 10 years, you would have to invest Rs.
 7,500 per month to reach the same goal.
 And if you start investing at the age of 45, you would need Rs.
 24,000 each month to reach Rs 1 crore by age 60.
 This is how compounding works when you start investing early.